Pilot error, training issues were factors in Alaska crash that killed Czech billionaire, report says

 Soloy representatives said the aircraft was under contract to Tordrillo Mountain Lodge to carry the group from a private home in Wasilla, north of Anchorage, to the Chugach Mountains for a heli-skiing trip, according to the report.
 Triumvirate LLC, which owns and operates Tordrillo Mountain Lodge, is also a defendant in the lawsuit.

-Soloy Helicopters referred a request for comment on the NTSB report to a spokesperson, who did not immediately respond Wednesday.
+Soloy Helicopters declined to comment, a spokesperson said in an email to The Associated Press.
 A message seeking comment also was sent to the FAA.

 Those killed in the crash were Kellner, 56, and Benjamin Larochaix, 50, of the Czech Republic; guides Gregory Harms, 52, of Colorado, and Sean McManamy, 38, of Girdwood, Alaska; and pilot Zachary Russell, 33, from Anchorage.
 David Horvath, of the Czech Republic, survived.
 He also has filed a lawsuit related to the ordeal.